tiy-tpa-fee/fee-c4/week-2/day-1-assignment.md

 ### Adventure Mode

 - [ ] Use more complex CSS selectors than we covered in class.
+- [ ] Use at least 24 CSS statements.
 - [ ] Use at least one background image (with CSS) somewhere on the page.

 ### Epic Mode